Kiuwan logo

 Open-source code often contains vulnerabilities that can lead to data loss, theft, and other problems.
 For example, Heartbleed was a vulnerability in the OpenSSL cryptographic library that allowed a threat actor to read private information from servers and clients running vulnerable software versions.

-Kiuwan’s SCA detects open-source components in your codebase so programmers and companies can run a vulnerability assessment, ensure code quality, and manage license compliance.
+Kiuwan’s SCA detects open-source components in your codebase, so programmers and companies can assess vulnerability, ensure code quality, and manage license compliance.
 Features include:

 • Continuous scanning